jeremyandrews/Argus-app/memory-bank/activeContext.md

 # Active Context: Argus iOS App

 ## Current Work Focus

+- **Fixed Rich Text Formatting and Size Issue** (Completed):
+  - Successfully resolved issue where article content was displayed either as raw markdown or with text too small:
+    - Root cause identified: NonSelectableRichTextView was directly using the original attributed string without proper font sizing
+    - When displaying sections like Summary or Critical Analysis, rich text was properly formatted but too small to read
+    - The issue affected both article lists in NewsView and detailed article views in NewsDetailView
+  - Implementation details:
+    - Modified NonSelectableRichTextView.updateUIView to create a mutable copy of the original attributed string
+    - Added font size normalization that preserves all formatting attributes while ensuring consistent readable size:
+      ```swift
+      // Create a mutable copy to preserve formatting but ensure proper font size
+      let mutableString = NSMutableAttributedString(attributedString: attributedString)

+      // Apply system body font size to all text while preserving other attributes
+      let bodyFont = UIFont.preferredFont(forTextStyle: .body)
+      mutableString.enumerateAttributes(in: NSRange(location: 0, length: mutableString.length)) { attributes, range, _ in
+          if let existingFont = attributes[.font] as?
+UIFont {
+              // Create a new font with the same characteristics but body font size
+              let newFont = existingFont.withSize(bodyFont.pointSize)
+              mutableString.addAttribute(.font, value: newFont, range: range)
+          } else {
+              // If no font exists, add the body font
+              mutableString.addAttribute(.font, value: bodyFont, range: range)
+          }
+      }
+      ```
+    - Preserved all formatting attributes like bold, italic, and headers while normalizing font size
+    - Ensured all text is rendered at the system's preferred body text size for readability
+  - Results:
+    - Article content now displays with proper rich text formatting (bold, italic, headers) at a consistent, readable size
+    - Both the article list view and detail view show properly formatted content at the same size
+    - Text no longer appears as raw markdown with visible formatting characters
+    - Content is properly readable without being too small or requiring pinch-to-zoom
+  - Key learnings:
+    - When working with NSAttributedString, it's important to preserve formatting while ensuring readability
+    - The NonSelectableRichTextView implementation needed to balance preserving styling with consistent sizing
+    - This fix aligns with the guidance in .clinerules about using NonSelectableRichTextView for article content
+    - Rich text rendering requires careful attribute handling to maintain both formatting and readability

+## Current Work Focus
 - **Active Development Phase**: Modernization implementation in progress with focus on error handling, robustness, and simplifying migration
 - **Critical Bug Resolution**: Working to resolve persistent blob storage issues after multiple attempted fixes
 - **Primary Focus Areas**: Implementing error handling improvements, CloudKit integration fixes, API resilience enhancements, and simplifying migration system